Stream Food Webs and Habitat Restoration Techniques

 I am using the R coding language to determine why some Montana lakes are especially susceptible to illegal fish introductions.
 My project partner is Sam Bourret (MFWP).

 Clancy, N.G. and S.L.
 Bourret.
-In prep.
+Submitted.
 Prioritizing Montana lakes for prevention of illegal fish introductions.
-For submission to the North American Journal of Fisheries Management.
+North American Journal of Fisheries Management.

 Prioritizing Conservation Efforts